brianhouse/ART492/exhibition_plan.md

 ## Questions

-If Elana is in the back + jesse is in the back, that's too imbalanced on the 3D.
-Ethan makes more sense.

-is there enough space for Ethan?
+- is there enough space for Ethan?

-Mix mediums
+- how much can Haley have?

+- TVs and monitors (Haley, Fiona, Lindsey)

+## Mark

+check with mark how much of a border for prints with magnet (Ethan)

 ## Pieces